-Former altar boy Damon Smith built the device at home with a £2 clock from Tesco after googling an al Qaida article entitled Make A Bomb In The Kitchen Of Your Mom.
+Former altar boy Damon Smith built the device at home with a £2 clock from Tesco after finding an online al Qaida article entitled Make A Bomb In The Kitchen Of Your Mom.

-On the morning of October 20 last year, Smith, then aged 19, packed a rucksack with explosives and ball bearing shrapnel as he heading off to college in Holloway, north London.
+On the morning of October 20 last year, Smith, then aged 19, packed a rucksack with explosives and deadly ball-bearing shrapnel as he headed to college in Holloway, north London.

 At least 10 passengers were in the carriage at the time and some of them spotted the abandoned rucksack and alerted the driver.

-During the journey he spotted wires coming out and he raised the alarm as he pulled into the station.
+During the journey, he spotted wires coming out of the bag and raised the alarm as he pulled into the station.

 Had Smith's bomb worked, it would have exploded just as commuters were being ordered off the platform, the jury heard.